Nutritive Herbs for Everyday Health

 Calendula

 You’ll find Calendula in many gardens.
 These flowers are super high in antioxidant carotenoids.
-It’s also an anti-inflammatory herb that provides a soothing effect on the gut.
+It’s also an anti-inflammatory herb that soothes the gut.
 Use the dried petals in a tea or the fresh petals in a salad.
-If you pick off the flower heads regularly, the plant will flower with more blooms.
-If you’re purchasing the dried herb make sure you purchase dried herb that still has an orange color.
-Overtime calendula will lose its potency leading to a dull looking herb.
+If you pick the flower heads regularly, the plant will produce more blooms.
+If you’re purchasing dried herb, make sure it’s still orange.
+Over time, calendula will lose potency, resulting in a dull-looking herb.

-I hope that goes you some ideas on how to include more nutritious herbs in your life!
-Let me know in the comments below if you enjoyed the video.
+I hope that gives you some ideas for incorporating more nutritious herbs into your life!

 Share This Post: